cyberscribe/d20datascience/README.md

 ## Methodology

-Round-robin simulations of combat were performed in various contests between assembled characters and creatures to determine rankings of combat effectiveness for each entity configuration in relation to the **fundamental mechanic**.
+Round-robin simulations of combat were performed in various contests between assembled characters and creatures to determine rankings of combat effectiveness for each entity configuration in relation to the **fundamental mechanic** (Monte Carlo simulation).
 The results were then analysed using regression analysis and machine learning (k-nearest-neighbours) to make conclusions about the relative influence of various configutation elements on combat effectiveness in relation to the fundamental mechanic.
 These results were then interpreted by an experienced game master to provide insights into how these findings might be applied by game masters in relation to the actual, more complex game.

+## Scope

 A **contest** has a number of **matches** equal to the nth triangular progression for the number of creatures participating in the contest minus one (since creatures do not fight themselves).
 It also therefore has a number of total **rounds** equal to the number of matches times the predetermined number of rounds per match.